 Extract: In sociology, sex and gender are distinguished in theoretical discussion.
 Sex is used to describe the biological, physiological differences between boys/men and girls/women, although even these binary categories are now under serious challenge.
 Some of the biological or physiological characterizations utilized to differentiate among sexes are presence of mammary glands and breasts, uterus, ovaries, vaginas, testicles, penises and the like, as well as what are sometimes called secondary sexual characteristics, such as amount of facial hair, pitch of voice, size of Adam's apple, and such.
-Gender is the term many social scientists deploy to describe the practices, behaviors, attitudes, representations, and portrayals of masculinity and femininity.

 Sexual maturation in Turkish girls - Neyzi, Olcay; Alp, H�lya; Orhon, Alper

 Source: Annals of Human Biology, Volume 2, Number 1, Number 1/January 1975.